protocol/research-grants/README.md

 * We intend for our application process to be lightweight.
 In addition to basic applicant information, we require a short research proposal (max 5 pages), describing the problem and proposed directions (and relating them to our priorities), as well as a proposed timeline with clear milestones.
 We provide recommended templates for:
   * [Open grants](https://docs.google.com/document/d/1udJj6NM3-onBN8mXy0A3XDEzaSgv0kHGy-6vNK8iQl0/view)
   * [RFPs](https://docs.google.com/document/d/1lB6c8XZSbPtiONwdjFm-HN0i4w8hKGSFUc1xPLWU3T4/view)
-* For PhD and Postdoctoral fellowships, we will also ask you for your supervisor’s information, as well as a letter of support, committing to hosting you during the duration of the grant.
+* For doctoral and postdoctoral fellowships, we will also ask you for your supervisor’s information, as well as a letter of support, committing to hosting you during the duration of the grant.

 ### Review process